LeoPYDevel/ChCounter/README.md

 ```
 sudo apt install idle3
 ```
-When the donwload is finished, you need to check if pip is installed:
+When the download is finished, you need to check if pip is installed:
 ```
 pip --version
 ```